 Princes Street is arguably one of the best-known streets in all of Edinburgh.
 The commercial heart of the city, Princes Street has long reigned supreme over Edinburgh’s New Town.
-Connecting Lothian Road in the west to Leith Street in the east, this 1-mile long retail thoroughfare has been heralding merchants and shoppers alike to its sidewalks for hundreds of years.
+Connecting Lothian Road in the west to Leith Street in the east, this 1-mile long retail thoroughfare has been heralding merchants and shoppers alike to its sidewalks since the late 18th century.

-But despite its iconic place in modern-day Edinburgh, Princes Street was originally destined to be called St Giles Street after the patron saint of Edinburgh.
-King George III quickly rejected the name, as St Giles also happened to be the patron saint of lepers, not to mention the name of the notorious ‘rookery’ of slums in London.
-Instead, the street was named in honour of King George’s sons, Prince George (the future George IV) and Prince Frederick (the Duke of York).
+But despite its iconic place in modern-day Edinburgh, Princes Street was originally to be called St Giles Street after the patron saint of Edinburgh.
+However, King George III quickly rejected the name, as St Giles was also the patron saint of lepers.
+Not to mention the name of the notorious ‘rookery’ of slums in London.
+Instead, he named the street in honour of his sons, Prince George (the future George IV) and Prince Frederick (the Duke of York).

 The Royal Mile: Uncover The History of Edinburgh With Every Step

 Running parallel to Princes Street, this time in Edinburgh’s gothic-inspired Old Town, is the famed Royal Mile.
-A succession of streets that form the main thoroughfare of the Old Town, the Royal Mile is at the very centre of the history of Edinburgh as it has been taking shape for thousands of years.
-Despite being just over a mile long (1.127 miles to be exact), the ancient cobbled streets of the Royal Mile connect Edinburgh Castle to the Palace of Holyrood – the Queen’s official residence when in Scotland.
-Peppered with awe-inspiring attractions, towering tenements, cobbled closes, haunted nooks and a secret underground, the Royal Mile is one of the busiest tourist streets in all of Edinburgh and an Edinburgh attraction in its own right.
+A succession of streets that form the main thoroughfare of the Old Town, the Royal Mile has been taking shape since Medieval times.
+Just over a mile long (1.127 miles or 1 Scots mile), the ancient cobbled streets of the Royal Mile connect Edinburgh Castle to the Palace of Holyroodhouse.
+Peppered with awe-inspiring attractions, towering tenements, cobbled closes, haunted nooks and a secret underground.
+The Royal Mile is one of the busiest streets in Edinburgh and an attraction in its own right.

 George Street: Streets Ahead Of Its Time

 Named after King George III, George Street was designed to be the grandest street in all of Edinburgh’s New Town.
-Connecting St Andrew Square in the east with St George Square (later named Charlotte Square) in the west, it was the crowning glory of a untied Scotland and England.
-As St Andrew was the patron saint of Scotland and St George was the patron saint of England, George Street was a symbolic reminder of just how far these two warring nations had come in the heart of Edinburgh.
+Connecting St Andrew Square in the east with St George Square (later named Charlotte Square) in the west, it was the crowning glory of a united Scotland and England.
+St Andrew was the patron saint of Scotland and St George was the patron saint of England.
+So George Street was a symbolic reminder of just how far these two warring nations had come in the heart of Edinburgh.